 The process involves world-class mentorship for participating learners and schools, with access to some of the most acclaimed young theatre-makers in the country.
 The recent mentor-adjudicators included the likes of Vinette Ebrahim, Terence Bridgett and Mahlatsi Mokgonayana.

 Watch this moving live performance by the cast and musicians of the 2019 #Currage Concert, with theatre prodigy Mia Dippenaar as soloist.

 Bi-annual national concerts

-Hot on the heels of the 2018 #Currage Concert – the inaugural production celebrating Curro’s 20 years of existence – this year’s production, From Broadway to Bird Street, will see learners perform alongside renowned vocal artists such as Corlea Botha, Lynelle Kenned and Timothy Moloi.
+Hot on the heels of the 2018 #Currage Concert, the inaugural production celebrating Curro’s 20 years of existence – From Broadway to Bird Street – saw learners perform alongside renowned vocal artists such as Corlea Botha, Lynelle Kenned and Timothy Moloi.

 Want to know more?